ChibiOS/ChibiOS/testex/STM32/STM32F4xx/SPI-ADXL355/readme.txt

 ** TARGET **

-The demo runs on an STM32 Nucleo64-F401RE board.
+The demo runs on an ADI EVAL-SDP-CK1Z board.
 It has been tested connecting an external the EVAL-ADXL355.

 ** The Demo **